dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 <img alt="Configure custom domain to github website screenshot" title="Configure custom domain to github website screenshot" itemprop="thumbnailUrl" src="{{ site.url }}/images/custom-domain-to-github-2.jpg">

+## Why should we use a custom domain?
+Having a third-party domain like ```username.github.io``` is fine.
+But a domain name adds credibility to your product or service.
+Having a domain name is also important for SEO.
+Search engines like a domain name rather a free subdomain obtained from a third-party.
+So buy a domain name, it doesn't cost much and it can help you build a brand.

 Adding a custom domain is fairly easy compared to adding a subdomain to github hosted website.
 I will explain adding a domain name to Github here in simple steps.